CollectorOfJack/CollectorOfJack.github.io/_posts/2019-06-18-HighAngelsShare.md

   - image_path: 3/AngelsShare-5.jpg
     image-caption: Jack Daniel's Tennessee Tasters' Series High Angel's Share
     image-copyright: © CollectorOfJack.com
-categories: [ Distiller Series, Tasters Series, 375ml, High Proof, "Angel's" ]
+categories: [ Distillery Series, Tasters Series, 375ml, High Proof, "Angel's" ]
 ---

 In October 2018 Jack Daniel's put out a press release announcing a new [Tasters' Series](/series/tasters-distillery) of bottles/releases.
 I won't go into the full details of the press release, [you can read it here](http://pressroom.jackdaniels.com/jack-daniels-launches-limited-edition-tennessee-tasters-selection/), but I do want to document the releases as I acquire them!